 This page contains affiliate links.
 Spring Book List: What I’m Reading

-We’re leaving the country in a few days with the entire family, and I’m in complete list-making, near panic mode.
+The family leaves the country in a few days, and I'm in complete list-making, near panic mode.
 This, and the kids being home all the time made me a little behind this week.
-So, this post is a fun one, just a book list of what I’ve read and enjoyed lately.
+So, this post is a fun one, just a book list of what I've read and enjoyed lately.
 I love to read, and I always have.
-Our basement is lined with bookshelves of all sorts of things I cannot bear to give away.
+I've lined our basement with bookshelves of all sorts of things I cannot bear to give away.
 Are you the same?
 What sorts of books do you like to read?
 I enjoy a variety of genres, but most of what I read leads back to history or culture even if that culture is imagined or unknown.

 Unfortunately, lately I haven’t had as much time as I would have liked to devote to this pastime, but I managed some good ones in March and April I’d like to share!
 So without further ado…

 Here’s my spring book list, or what I’m reading

 by Amor Towles